makaubenson/React-Bootcamp/README.md

 - React code is just JS code.
 - `index.js` holds code that initially executed on load of react app.
 - `index.css` holds css styling for the react app.

+- JSX stands for Javascript XML

+## How React Works